Call for papers

-Posters for Poster Session B should be put on display Monday evening or Tuesday morning.
+Posters for Poster Session on Tuesday should be put on display Monday evening or Tuesday morning.

-Posters for Session C should be put on display Tuesday evening og Wednesday morning.
+Posters for Poster Session on Wednesday should be put on display Tuesday evening or Wednesday morning.

 You have a 2 minute presentation of your poster in the auditorium.
-For that you must prepare one slide, which must be sent to AEM2018@geo.au.dk no later than noon on Saturday 16 June.
+For that you must prepare max 2 slides, which must be sent to AEM2018@geo.au.dk no later than noon on Saturday 16 June.

-Please use this template for your 2 minute presentation of your poster.
+Please use wide screen format for your 2 minute presentation of your poster.

 If you intend not to use PowerPoint for your presentation, your slides must be in the PDF format.